RationalAsh/biorobotics-lab-nus/content/publication/GSGAGranaryShapedSoftGripperWith2022Huixu/index.md

 ---
 # {
 #     "journal": "{IEEE} Robotics and Automation Letters",
-#     "title": "{GSG}: A Granary-Shaped Soft Gripper With Mechanical Sensing via Snap-Through Structure",
+#     "title": "GSG: A Granary-Shaped Soft Gripper With Mechanical Sensing via Snap-Through Structure",
 #     "author": "Huixu Dong and Chao-Yu Chen and Chen Qiu and Chen-Hua Yeow and Haoyong Yu",
 #     "pages": "9421--9428",
 #     "number": "4",